norm-norman/norm-norman/README.md

 ### Let's Connect

-If any of my work sounds interesting and/or you'd like to collaborate on something, feel free to send me a LinkedIn message → [here](https://www.linkedin.com/in/norm-norman/)!
+If any of my work sounds interesting and/or you'd like to collaborate on something, feel free to send me a [LinkedIn message](https://www.linkedin.com/in/norm-norman/)!

 ---